peternewman/raw-device/README.md

 dev1.emitter.on('responseFromDevice', data => console.log(data));
 dev1.process('some_command_str\n');

+//send-receive data for UDP socket device const dev1 = new RAW({host: '192.168.4.31', port: 9761, mode: 'udp'});
+dev1.emitter.on('responseFromDevice', data => console.log(data));
+dev1.process('some_command_str\n');

 //send data for Serial device
 const dev2 = new RAW({path: 'com2'});
 dev2.process('00x00x00x00x14x60', '3Bx78x5D');
 ```

 # RAW Object
-The primary exported object is `RAW`, which you'll use directly to communicate with serial or tcp devices or use as prototype for you own objects.
+The primary exported object is `RAW`, which you'll use directly to communicate with serial, tcp or udp devices or use as prototype for you own objects.
 This section covers direct use.
 ## Constructor `new RAW(AddressObject, OptionsObject)`
 - `AddressObject <Object>` - required.
-Use only properties associated with the desired mode (serial, tcp, stream)
+Use only properties associated with the desired mode (serial, tcp, udp, stream)
     - `name <string>` - default: 'RAWdevice'
+    - `mode <string>` - default: auto-detects between tcp and serial based on other arguments
     //for serial
     - `path <string>` - required.
 Use valid serial path available in system.
     - `baudRate <number>` - default 9600
     - `dataBits <number>` - default 8
     - `parity <string>` - default 'none'
     - `stopBits <number>` - default 1
-    //for tcp
+    //for tcp or udp
     - `host <string>` - required.
 Use valid IP address
     - `port <number>` - default 23
     //for stream